JawandS/weather-app/README.md

 python app.py
 ```

-Open http://127.0.0.1:5000 in your browser.
+Open http://127.0.0.1:8080 in your browser.

 ## Notes

+- Search by address or use your current location; the app geocodes addresses with
-- The UI expects latitude/longitude coordinates and fetches data from api.weather.gov.
+  OpenStreetMap Nominatim and fetches forecasts from api.weather.gov.
-- Weather.gov requires a User-Agent header; set one with:
+- Weather.gov and Nominatim require a User-Agent header; set one with:

 ```bash
 export WEATHER_GOV_USER_AGENT="weather-app (you@example.com)"